Meet the researchers and students who work in our lab

 B.A., Sociology, University of California, Berkeley

-Jacqueline Duong is a first-year doctoral student.
+Jacqueline Duong is a second-year doctoral student.
 She obtained an M.A. in Psychology from San Diego State University and a B.A. in Sociology from the University of California, Berkeley.
-She is broadly interested in examining how children and families, especially those from ethnic/racial and at-risk backgrounds, can positively respond to stress, trauma, and adversity.
+She is broadly interested in examining how children and families, especially those from traditionally under-served and under-represented backgrounds, can positively respond to stress, trauma, and adversity.
 She is also interested in exploring the clinical use of mobile health tools to examine the impact of parental psychopathology on child wellbeing.

 B.A., Psychology; Minor, Criminal Justice Studies; Florida International University

-I aspire to attend graduate school in clinical psychology and contribute to the field through research and clinical practice.
-I am committed to providing psychoeducation as preventative care and counseling as an intervention for children, couples, and families.
+I aspire to attend graduate school in Clinical Psychology and contribute to the field through research and clinical practice.
+I am committed to providing psychoeducation as preventative care and counseling for children, couples, and families.

 If you are interested in joining our lab as a research assistant, check out our join us page.

-Psychology and Natural & Applied Sciences Major; Biology Minor
+Psychology Major; Natural & Applied Sciences Major; Biology Minor

 My goal is to attend medical school and one day become a cardiologist.
 I plan to improve the lives of marginalized populations through medicine and service.